BarnabasSzabolcs/pyquasargui/docs/index.md

 ## Quickstart

 Can't wait to get started?
-The [quickstart guide](quickstart.md) is the fastest way to get up and running
+The [quickstart guide](quickstart.md) is the fastest way to get up and running.
+If you come from a Vue background, check out the [comparison between Vue and Quasargui](quickstart.md#comparing-vuequasar-and-quasargui).

 ## List of examples